-Foreign Au Pairs are actually excluded from the alien employment law [Ausländerbeschäftigungsgesetz], however, their employment must be notified at the Job Service Centre [Arbeitsmarktservice].
+Foreign Au Pairs from third countries are actually excluded from the alien employment law [Ausländerbeschäftigungsgesetz], however, their employment must be notified at the Job Service Centre [Arbeitsmarktservice].

-A host family may employ a foreign Au Pair, if
+A host family may employ a foreign Au Pair from a third country if

 A confirmation of notification is only issued if

 - The Au pair is not younger than 18 and not older than 28,